 This is an example of a mismatch in the interpretation from the different platforms.
 Therefore, understanding the legislation and regulation will help you to know how to tackle such challenges.
 Furthermore, whether or not you want to invest in such platforms.

 4 – Keep Your Head in the Game

 Getting into emotional distress is quite easy when you see your investment accounts decrease in value.
 However, just like stocks the value of your P2P lending accounts can decrease.

 To keep your head in the game it is important not to get greedy or fearful.
 This will require some discipline.
 Jumping all in with your entire savings account when a new project yielding 22% becomes available is a very bad idea.
 That is not to say you should not try to benefit from such a situation.
 However, you should consider investing a small percentage of your overall portfolio rather than going all in.

-Same goes for being fearful.
-If you only invest on the biggest platform in the safest loans, you will most likely experience a 5%-6% return.
+The same goes for being fearful.
+If you only invest in the biggest platform in the safest loans, you will most likely experience a 5%-6% return.
 While such a return is not bad compared to other investment types, it is possible to reach higher returns.
 Furthermore, if you experience a default you should not fearfully withdraw all your money from the platform.
 That is how P2P lending works, from time to time you will experience a loss.

 Risks of P2P Lending – Conclusion